 Joyce Tischler, Professor of Practice, Animal Law, Lewis & Clark Law School; Founder, Animal Legal Defense Fund

 Animal advocates are at a pivotal moment to change the future for farmed animals.
-Prominent journalists are now regularly covering farmed animal issues and the public is paying more attention than ever given the impacts of our current food system on climate and the environment.
-The plight of countless terrestrial and aquatic animals who are suffering in industrial animal agriculture has gained visibility like never before.
-This panel will address the role of farmed animal protection within the animal law movement and provide a path forward to bring about a better world for farmed animals in the next 30 years.
+The plight of countless terrestrial and aquatic animals who are suffering in industrial animal agriculture is a daunting challenge that must be addressed.
+This panel will focus on the role of legal professionals in farmed animal protection and discuss possible paths forward to bring about a better world for farmed animals in the next 30 years.

 2:15 – 2:45 p.m.
 PT